 For information on researching U.S. case law generally, see Georgetown Law Library's Case Law Research Guide or the Case Law Research Tutorial.

-For information on researching U.S. statutory law, see Georgetown Law Library's Statutes Research Guide or the Statutory Research Tutorial
+For information on researching U.S. statutory law, see Georgetown Law Library's Statutes Research Guide or the Statutory Research Tutorial.

 For information on finding pertinent statues in a specific state, begin with a state-specific legal research guide.

-Fifty-state surveys track a single topic across the statutes (or regulations) of all 50 states.
-They usually take the form of a state-by-state table or chart containing the citations to the laws on the given topic in each state, but generally contain little-to-no analysis.
-A 50-State Survey will not be available for all topics, but, if there is one, it can serve as a valuable starting point when conducting multi-jurisdictional research on a topic.
-Check each of the below sources to see if there is a 50-state-survey already compiled for your topic.
-(Note the date of any 50-state-surveys you find; some updating may be required.)
+Fifty-state surveys track a single topic across the statutes (& sometimes regulations) of all 50 states.
+They usually take the form of a state-by-state table or chart containing the citations to the laws on the given topic in each state, but generally contain little or no analysis.
+A 50-State Survey will not be available for every/all topics, but, if there is one, it can serve as a valuable starting point when conducting multi-jurisdictional research on a topic.

-Finally, American Law Reports (ALRs) also track a single, narrow legal issue across all U.S. jurisdictions.
-They typically include substantive analysis and useful research tools (such as a Table of Laws and cross-references to other secondary sources and research tools).
+ALRs: American Law Reports (ALRs) track a single, narrow legal issue across all U.S. jurisdictions.
+While there is not one on every topic, when there is one on-point you will find that they include both substantive analysis and useful research tools (such as a Table of Laws with primary authorities from every relevant jurisdiction as well as cross-references to other secondary sources and research tools).
 ALRs are available on both Westlaw and Lexis.